 In March 2003, we issued 2.5 million shares (\$62.5 million face amount), of 9.75% Series B Cumulative Redeemable Preferred Stock (the "Series B Preferred").
 In October 2005, we issued 1.6 million shares (\$40.0 million face amount) of 8.05% Series C Cumulative Redeemable Preferred Stock (the "Series C Preferred").
 In March 2007, we issued 2.0 million shares (\$50.0 million face amount) of 8.375% Series D Cumulative Redeemable Preferred Stock (the "Series D Preferred).
 The Series B Preferred, Series C Preferred and Series D Preferred have a \$25 liquidation preference, no maturity date and no mandatory redemption.
-We have the option to redeem the Series B Preferred beginning in March 2008, the Series C Preferred beginning in October 2010 and the Series D Preferred beginning in March 2012.
-If the Series C Preferred and

-Series D Preferred cease to be listed on the NYSE or the AMEX, or quoted on the NASDAQ, and we are not subject to the reporting requirements of the Exchange Act, we have the option to redeem the Series C Preferred or Series D Preferred, as applicable, at their face amount and, during such time any shares of Series C Preferred or Series D Preferred are outstanding, the dividend will increase to 9.05% or 9.375% per annum, respectively.
+We have the option to redeem the Series B Preferred that began in March 2008, the Series C Preferred beginning in October 2010 and the Series D Preferred beginning in March 2012.
+If the Series C Preferred and Series D Preferred cease to be listed on the NYSE or the AMEX, or quoted on the NASDAQ, and we are not subject to the reporting requirements of the Exchange Act, we have the option to redeem the Series C Preferred or Series D Preferred, as applicable, at their face amount and, during such time any shares of Series C Preferred or Series D Preferred are outstanding, the dividend will increase to 9.05% or 9.375% per annum, respectively.

-In the fourth fiscal quarter of 2008, our board of directors elected not to declare any of the specified dividends on our three series of preferred stock and those dividends are now in arrears.
+Beginning in the fourth fiscal quarter of 2008, our board of directors elected not to declare any of the specified dividends on our three series of preferred stock and those dividends are now five quarters in arrears.
 Until we pay all accrued dividends on our preferred shares, we cannot pay any dividends on our common shares, pay any consideration to repurchase or otherwise acquire shares of our common stock or redeem any shares of any series of our preferred stock without redeeming all of our outstanding preferred shares in accordance with the governing documentation.
 Moreover, if we do not pay dividends on any series of preferred stock for six or more periods, then holders of each affected series obtain the right to call a special meeting and elect two members to our board of directors.
-Consequently, failure to pay dividends on our preferred shares restricts the actions that we may take with respect to our common and preferred shares and could affect the composition of our board and, thus, the management of our business.
-No assurance can be given that we will pay any dividends on any series of our preferred shares in the future.
+Consequently, if we do not make a dividend payment on our preferred stocks by April 30, 2010, it could restrict the actions that we may take with respect to our common stock and preferred stock and could affect the composition of our board and, thus, the management of our business.
+No assurance can be given that we will pay any dividends on any series of our preferred stock in the future.

-Accumulated Other Comprehensive Income
+Accumulated Other Comprehensive Income (Loss)

-During the year ended December 31, 2008, our accumulated other comprehensive income changed due to the following factors (in thousands):
+During the year ended December 31, 2009, our accumulated other comprehensive income changed due to the following factors (in thousands):

-Accumulated other comprehensive income (loss), December 31, 2007 \$ (502,516) Net unrealized gain (loss) on securities (1,587,049) Reclassification of net realized (gain) loss on securities into earnings 2,001,786 Foreign currency translation (5,037) Net unrealized gain (loss) on derivatives designated as cash flow hedges (230,891) Reclassification of net realized (gain) loss on derivatives designated as as cash flow hedges into earnings 16,134 Accumulated other comprehensive income (loss), December 31, 2008 \$ (307,573)
+s / Losses on Flow Hedges ns / Losses on Securities Total Accumulated Other Comprehensive Income (Loss) Accumulated other comprehensive income (loss), December 31, 2008 \$ (314,323) \$ 6,750 \$ (307,573) Net unrealized gain (loss) on securities - 306,626 306,626 Reclassification of net realized (gain) loss on securities into earnings - 522,625 522,625 Net unrealized gain (loss) on derivatives designated as cash flow hedges into earnings 123,926 - 123,926 Reclassification of net realized (gain) loss on derivatives designated as cash flow hedges into earnings 9,502 - 9,502 Reclassification upon adoption of new impairment guidance (discussed above) (1,288,924) (1,288,924) Accumulated other comprehensive income (loss), December 31, 2009 \$ (180,895) \$ (452,923) \$ (633,818)